christopherkenny/ctk-article/README.md

 ### Fonts

-By default, the `ctk-article` format uses the Crimson Text font.
-This can be installed from [Google Fonts](https://fonts.google.com/specimen/Crimson+Text).
+By default, the `ctk-article` format uses the Spectral font.
+This can be installed from [Google Fonts](https://fonts.google.com/specimen/Spectral).

 To check that it is installed, run: